Ask Dr. Gourmet

 How many milligrams of potassium would be acceptable in a recipe if you are trying to bring your potassium levels down?

-Discuss with your doctor or dietician the levels that they want you to have each day.
+If you have been told to limit your potassium intake, ask your doctor or dietitian the amount they want you to consume each day.

 Thanks for writing,